WebUwU/Capmonster-Checker/README.md

 ---------------------------------------

 ### 🚀 Milestones
-* 10 Stars - Better Error Handling
+* 10 Stars - Implement better error handling to ensure smoother operations.
-* 15 Stars - GoLang Version of Checker
+* 15 Stars - add Proxy support and  multi-threading
-* 25 Stars - Combined Gen & Checker Version
+* 25 Stars - Add a graphical user interface (GUI) for a more user-friendly experience.
 * Suggest more milestones for further improvements!

 ---------------------------------------